17 New Technology Advancements Shaking up the Construction Industry

 Office Automation: Technology advancements aren't only taking place on the job site, but every other place you do business as well.
 Figuring in as a major part of your company's overhead costs, office expenses can be a problem for construction companies, especially smaller companies.
 However, the advent of new tools for office automation helps make the process effortless.
 A number of new tools make it easier to take care of sales, accounting, marketing, IT and other functions of your business that could be handled more efficiently.

 By staying on top of construction technology advancements that are coming into play in our industry, you can keep your company at the leading edge of these changes, taking advantage of the ones that benefit your company and watching out for those that may be just a flash in the pan.
 If you're looking for ways to make your business more streamlined and efficient, one option that is available is outsourcing some or all of your company's construction estimating process.

-At 1build, our sole focus is using a combination of advanced artificial intelligence technology and experienced human knowledge to create extremely accurate estimates of your potential projects.
-Why not take a few minutes to request a demo and see how we can help you focus on what matters most – running your business – instead of spending all of your time on peripheral tasks?
+At 1build, our sole focus is using a combination of advanced technology and experienced human knowledge to create extremely accurate estimates of your potential projects.
+Why not take a few minutes to sign up and submit a project to get a quote?